-An example which links constraints from pragmatics to predictions about typol- ogy comes from Thompson’s work on interrogatives (XXXX).
-Thompson points out that interrogative structures make turn transition relevant (a question demands an answer), so in order to be effective, interrogatives should generally apply to prosodic units, and therefore appear at turn boundaries, rather than in the middle of turns.
-This constraint leads to a specific prediction: languages that place the verb at the end of a sentence should have interrogative suffixes, not affixes.
-We tested this statistically by looking at the probability of interrogative suffixes for different word orders in a sample of the world’s languages, controlling for histori- cal influence.
+An example of such cultural evolution of language structure links constraints from pragmatics to predictions about typology Thompson (2016?) points out that interrogative structures make turn transition relevant (a question demands an answer), so in order to be effective, interrogatives should generally apply to prosodic units, and therefore appear at turn boundaries, rather than in the middle of turns.
+This constraint leads to a specific prediction: languages that place the verb at the end of a sentence should have interrogative suffixes, not prefixes.
+We tested this statistically by looking at the probability of interrogative suffixes for different word orders in a sample of the world’s languages, controlling for histori cal influence.
 Indeed, we find that suffixes are much more likely than prefixes in verb-final languages (460 languages taken from Dryer, 2013b and Dryer, 2013a, mixed effects model controlling for language family, z = 3.92, p = 0.0001).
-This is a well-known pattern in typology, but here we suggest that part of the pressure that lead to the emergence of the pattern could be motivated by pragmatics.
+This is a well-known pattern in typology, but we suggest that part of the pressure that leads to the emergence of this pattern could be motivated by the pragmatic – and more specifically interactional - pressures on strutcures of this kind.

-In this article, we consider a specific aspect of conversation - turn taking - and how it might impose a cognitive pressure which leads to the selection of specific grammatical structures in a cultural evolution framework.
-While the work is pre- liminary, we hope to demonstrate the possibility of linking conversation, cognition and cultural evolution.
+In this article, we consider a specific aspect of conversation - turn taking - and how the tight processing constraints it entails may lead to the selection of specific grammatical structures within a cultural evolution framework.
+While the work is preliminary, we hope to demonstrate the possibility and promise of linking domains that are not usually considered together: language structure, conversation, cognition and cultural evolution.

 1.1 A cognitive pressure derived from turn taking

 In a conversation, speakers take turns at talking and try to minimise the amount of gap or overlap between the turns (Sacks et al., 1974).
-When talking in groups, there is competition for who speaks next (Levinson, 1983), and a delay in re- sponse is pragmatically marked, for instance, it can be interpreted as unwillingness (Kendrick and Torreira, 2015).
-This puts speakers under a pressure to respond quickly in conversation.
+When talking in groups, there is competition for who speaks next (Levinson, 1983), and a delay in response is pragmatically marked, for instance, it can be interpreted as unwillingness (Kendrick and Torreira, 2015, Bögels, S., Kendrick, K. H., & Levinson, S. C. (2015).
+Never say no… How the brain interprets the pregnant pause in conversation.
+PLoS One, 10(12): e0145474. doi:10.1371/journal.pone.0145474; Roberts, F. Margutti, P., Takano, S. (2011).
+Judgments concerning the valence of inter-turn silence across speakers of American English, Italian, and Japanese.
+Discourse Processes, 48, 331-354..).
+This puts speakers under pressure to respond quickly in conversation.

 Indeed, the average gap between questions and answers is around 200ms (Stivers et al., 2009).
-What makes this surprising is that the time to plan and begin ex- ecuting a single word is at least 600ms (Indefrey, 2011).
-That is, we must be anticipating what will happen as someone is speaking in order to start our own turn on time.
-This imposes a kind of ‘crunch zone’ in which production and comprehension happen at the same time (see figure 1).
+What makes this surprising is that the time to plan and begin executing a single word is at least 600ms (Indefrey, 2011).
+This implies that we must be predicting the course of the incoming turn, extracting its action or speech act, and preparing our response in advance of the other speaker coming to a conclusion (Levinson 2016 TICS).
+This imposes a kind of ‘crunch zone’ in which production and comprehension must overlap in time (see figure 1).

 [FIGURE 1]